alexismorin/A-Better-Actor/README.md

 - RUN:  The character will run to the next location listed in the *Locations* array.

 #### Dialogue
-- TALK: The character will say the next line in the *Lines* array, adjusting their gait accordingly.
+- TALK: The character will say the next line in the *Lines* array.
+This will also adjust the *volume* and *pitch* values at runtime so that you can instrument your own facial animation system.

 #### Body Language
 - POINT: The character will point to the next item in the *Point At* array, or the nearest point of interest if the array is empty.